Voice on behalf of children.

 NH FAPA meets quarterly.
 This meeting allows the leaders of local associations to come together with DCYF staff, child placing agencies, community agencies, other foster and adoptive parents, and other leaders across the state to share information and collaborate ideas to enhance the services provided to our youth in care and the families who are caring for these children.

-To attend a General NH FAPA meeting, please click “Connect.”
+To attend a General NH FAPA meeting, please click “Contact Us.”

 To attend a local association meeting, please contact the FAPA leader in your area.
-FAPA leader information can be found under “Connect.”
+FAPA leader information can be found at the Association Contact Info page, under “Contact Us.”

 All Licensed Foster and Adoptive Parents are invited and welcome to attend NH FAPA meetings, as well as local association meetings!
 We look forward to seeing you there!